 Bookbinding

-Purpose and vision for bookbinding ¶
+Purpose and Vision ¶

 - to be able to bind all my notebooks and other materials I may need